 I had always sworn I wouldn’t do camera phone pictures on my blog, but I think this is important enough.

 With 1 in 13 kids having a food allergy, that almost certainly means there is someone in your kid’s classroom with an allergy, even if your own kiddo doesn’t have an allergy.
 So, why not teach your kiddos empathy and inclusion by buying a Valentine treat that should be safe for just about anybody?
+My list of allergy-friendly kids candy can help you find safe and delicious treats.

 As always, I can’t speak for every food allergy parent out there.
 It never hurts to approach the parent and ask them if they’re OK with what you’ve purchased.
 Or, to ask them for additional ideas.
 The more conversation, the better.